CARCD WCB Climate and Wildlife Project- Habitat Restoration, El Paso Mountains

 Planning/Design

 In this project EKCRCD partners with BLM to restore habitat in the El Paso Mountains (northern Mojave Desert) for the benefit of the threatened Desert Tortoise (DT) and other wildlife.
 Using vertical mulching, a technique for dry-land restoration, habitat will be restored near wildlife guzzlers with the expectation that visiting wildlife will disperse the seed of the new growth.
-Native seed will be collected from nearby plants at the time of vertical mulching and planted on the north sides of the scaffold creosote branches.
+Soil containing native seeds will be collected from nearby plants at the time of vertical mulching and planted on the north sides of the scaffold creosote branches.

 2023